Frequently Asked Questions – Mexico VAT

 Will VAT apply if a Mexican company purchases Zoom’s services for the use in another location, outside of Mexico?

-If any of the four scenarios mentioned above occurs, VAT will generally be applied, regardless of the location of the consumption or the use by the Mexican company.
+If any of the four scenarios mentioned above occurs, Mexican VAT will be applied.

 Is there a minimum threshold purchase amount before VAT is applied?